UmangRajpara13/Able/README.md

 ## Features ##

-RealTime transcription - starts recording when a speaker says something, stops recording(after 0.5s) when speaker stops speaking.
+RealTime transcription - starts recording when a speaker says something, stops recording if speaker stops speaking for 0.5sec.

 Sharing ASR(speech-to-text) with